manav-1512/uniswap-falconx-assignment/README.md

 Assignment repository created by Manav Shah, aspiring for the Quantitaive Analyst Internship.

-Code written in python in a jupyter notebook.
+Code written in python in a jupyter notebook - FalconX_Assignment.ipynb Trades.csv is a data file for the trades queried by the Graph.

 Dependencies-
 numpy,